Sudip345/attendance-management/README.md

-simple attendance management for students as well as can be used for corporates too dependencies
+simple attendance management for students as well as can be used for corporates too. dependencies
   1. opencv
   2. deepface